My Email Settings

 This is the first site from the west end of the main PMT.
 The site is located past Mile 2 about 0.4 mile.
 You can also hike to the campsite from "No Name Parking Lot" which is only about a half-mile hike.
 From "No Name Parking Lot" there is a sign directing one to the Pine Mountain Trail via a dirt road off/away from the parking lot.
 Hiking this road you will pass the red blazed Mountain Creek Trail (which crosses the road) and you continue on uphill until you see the wooden Pine Mountain Trail directional sign.
 Turn right (west) there on to the blue-blazed PMT.
 You will pass over the dam of the large CCC Hatchery Pond and continue on until you see the campsite sign.
 Campsite will be on your right.
 The water source is from a spring the PMT crosses just west of the entrance to the campsite.
 Dead Pine has two fire rings.

 Broken Tree Campsite

 This campsite is located 1.6 miles east from the FDR Park Office on the main PMT.
 If you park at Fox Den Cove Parking Lot, cross GA 190 and follow the PMT back to the west.
-Broken Tree Campsite is .6 mile west of Mile 6.
+Broken Tree Campsite is 0.6 mile west of Mile 6.
 From the Park Office, if you hike east you cross paved roads twice before you reach the camp near Mile 5.
-The camp is on south side of the trail (heading east) in a small bottom just before you start back uphill.
-There is wooden sign on your right.
-This is a small camp for three tents at the most.
+The camp is on the south side of the trail (heading east) in a small bottom just before you start back uphill.
+There is a wooden sign on your right.
+This is a small camp for three tents at most.
 There is one fire ring.
 In winter this is a warm camp, as a hill north of it should block the wind.
 There is an ample supply of downed, dead wood for campfires.
 There is a year-round spring on the edge of the camp.
-This is NOT a group size site and is limit to 3 tents.

 Grindstone Gap Campsite